 Fiat Tipo hatchback - Reliability & safety

-Fiat has never been a brand that could boast reliability among its strongest attributes, and it has slumped in our 2020 Driver Power survey, dropping eight places down the rankings to finish 23rd out of 30 manufacturers.
+Fiat has never been a brand that could boast reliability among its strongest attributes, and it has slumped in our 2021 Driver Power survey, dropping 11 places down the rankings since 2019 to finish 26th out of 29 manufacturers.
 It’s a shame that some safety equipment is limited to the top trim levels, but at least every model gets some essential features.

 Fiat Tipo reliability

-A 15th-place overall finish in our 2019 Driver Power owner satisfaction survey was the strongest showing Fiat has had in recent years, but it couldn’t replicate that result in 2020.
+A 15th-place overall finish in our 2019 Driver Power owner satisfaction survey was the strongest showing Fiat has had in recent years, but it couldn’t replicate that result in the past couple of years.
 Owners are fond of the styling, ride and handling of their cars.
-Running costs, though, were regarded with less enthusiasm.
-10.9% of Fiat owners reported their cars suffering one or more faults in the first year of ownership.
+Running costs, though, were regarded with less enthusiasm, and 13.2% of Fiat owners reported their cars suffering one or more faults in the first year of ownership in our 2021 survey.

 It should be stressed, though, that this feedback applies to Fiat cars on the whole – too few Tipo owners participated for the model to be featured individually.